lhotse-speech/lhotse/docs/indexed-manifests.rst

 .. note::

-   Indexed access requires **uncompressed local files**. ``.jsonl.gz`` and remote streams are valid for sequential streaming, but they do not provide constant-time reconstruction.
+   Indexed access requires **uncompressed, seekable** data sources.
+   ``.jsonl.gz`` and ``pipe:...`` inputs are valid for sequential streaming, but they do not provide constant-time reconstruction.
+Local files and supported remote/object-store URIs can be indexed as long as the storage backend supports indexed reads.

 Reading indexed data
 --------------------